Transport and Equilibrium in Non-Conservative Systems: Appendix A

 \begin{proposition} Let $ T > 0$ be arbitrary.
-Then there exists $h_{ T} > 0$ such that for all $h \leq h_{ T}$, the process described by Eq.(\ref{CVDA}) survives at least up till time $T$ -- that is to say the order of $h^{-1}T$ iterations. \end{proposition} \begin{proof} The proof relies on the fact that the continuous time equation, Eq.(\ref{GCD}) lasts indefinitely and enjoys smoothing properties.
-In particular, at positive times the functions $\Psi$ etc., have their $n\text{th}$ derivatives in $L^{1}(\mathbb T_{L}^{d})$ for all $n$ \cite{esk}, hence all the $\mathcal D_{k}$--norms are finite.
-Of course for the purposes of this proof, we are only concerned with the $\mathcal D_{0}$ thru $\mathcal D_{2}$ norms and their roles as elements of $\mathfrak D$.
+Then there exists $h_{ T} > 0$ such that for all $h \leq h_{ T}$, the process described by Eq.~\eqref{CVDA} survives at least up till time $T$, \b{i.e., Thus we may perform} the order of $h^{-1}T$ iterations. \end{proposition} \begin{proof} The proof relies on the fact that the continuous time equation, Eq.~\eqref{GCD} lasts indefinitely and enjoys smoothing properties.
+In particular, at positive times the functions $\Psi$ etc., have their $n\text{th}$ derivatives in $L^{1}(\mathbb T_{L}^{d})$ for all $n$ (\cite{esk}), hence all the $\mathcal D_{k}$--norms are finite.
+Of course for the purposes of this proof, we are only concerned with the $\mathcal D_{0}$ through $\mathcal D_{2}$ norms and their roles as elements of $\mathfrak D$.